-- have basic knowledge of the Finite Element Method (FEM), - are able to transfer initial boundary value problems of structural mechanics into discretized calculation models based on FEM and thus to solve simple tasks of structural mechanics independently (e.g. calculation of truss structures, disc-like or volume structures), - have advanced knowledge to understand the functionality of calculation programs based on FEM and to critically evaluate their results, - are able to independently implement corresponding user-defined elements in FE programs and perform numerical analyses of beam and shell structures.
+- have basic knowledge of the Finite Element Method (FEM), - are able to transfer initial boundary value problems of structural mechanics into discretized calculation models based on FEM and thus to solve simple tasks of structural mechanics independently (e.g. calculation of truss structures, disc-like or volume structures), - have advanced knowledge to understand the functionality of calculation programs based on FEM and to critically evaluate their results, - are able to independently implement corresponding user-defined elements in FE programs and perform numerical analyses of beam and shell structures, - have knowledge to solve simple coupled problems (temperature, structural mechanics).